pap1723/HPTechTree/README.md

 I will be adding full integration of more mods.
 My plan is to continue to update the tree with new mods added.
 The order I will integrate the mods is determined by which I used in my own saves first.

 ## CHANGELOG

+* 2.0 - February 22, 2017
+  * Changed all tech costs from Tier 8 and later to better balance the tree and make the late game science more about exploring and less about waiting for Science Labs to generate enough science
+    * Tier 8 down from 550 to 500
+	* Tier 9  down from 1000 to 700
+	* Tier 10 down from 1500 to 900
+	* Tier 11 down from 2250 to 1100
+	* Tier 12  down from 4000 to 1300
+	* Tier 13  down from 4000 to 1500
+	* Tier 14  down from 4000 to 1700
+	* Tier 15  down from 4000 to 1900
+  * Reorganized folders to have all Mods in their own file
+  * NEW MOD SUPPORT
+    * CxAerospace
+	* Lonesome Robots Gemini & Agena
+  * MOD UPDATES
+    * Bluedog Design Bureau
+	* Cormorant Aeronology (Shuttle Lifting Body)
+	* Coatl Aerospace (0.15 RC)
+	* Kerbal Reusability Expansion
+	* MOLE
+	* SSTU
+	* Tantares
+	* TantaresLV

 * 1.9 - February 8, 2017
   * Updated to work with 1.2.2